Frequently Asked Questions 2021

 Yes.
-If you are having a personal porter you need to supply your porter with a 70/75 litre back pack which he will carry with your gear.
+If you are having a personal porter you need to supply your porter with a 70/75 litre backpack which he will carry with your gear.
 You will be required to carry your own smaller daypack with your personal daily items (see above).

-The hiring of a personal porter is highly recommended, our porters take great pride in their job and will assist with all aspects of your adventure.
-The cost of hiring a personal porter for your trek is $720 ($750 ANZAC Treks).
+- The hiring of a personal porter is highly recommended, our porters take great pride in their job and will assist with all aspects of your adventure.
+The cost of hiring a personal porter for your trek is $730 ($760 ANZAC Treks).
 If you are considering carrying your own pack then you must train with the entire pack weight on your back.

-The Kokoda Track is extremely difficult.
+- The Kokoda Track is extremely difficult.
 You may believe you have trained adequately for the trail and feel comfortable with your pack, but I assure you the Track can drain the resolve of most pack carrying trekkers.

-More than 50% of trekkers who commence the track carrying their own pack end up requiring the services of a personal porter.
+- More than 50% of trekkers who commence the track carrying their own pack end up requiring the services of a personal porter.

-Trekkers booking for ANZAC treks should note that porter charges are $750 ($937.50 if booked after arrival).
+- Trekkers booking for ANZAC treks should note that porter charges are $760 ($937.50 if booked after arrival).

+- A personal porter carries a maximum of 21kg including his own gear.
 This will be strictly enforced.
 Space should be left for the porter’s own gear.
 If you are hiring a personal porter, you will need to carry your own daypack.
 In your daypack you will carry things you need for that day e.g. water bottles, camera, film, bushman plus, snacks, any medication required.

 Walking poles are a must!
 They are used as a support and braking system for the steep downhill sections.
 You can buy walking poles through our office or from camping stores.
 It is a good idea to train with the poles.
 Some people find one pole sufficient, but it is your choice.

-There is no easy way to trek Kokoda.
+There is no easy way to trek Kokoda!
 Both directions have their challenges.
 Kokoda to Owers’ follows the direction of the Japanese and the Australians fighting withdrawal.
-Owers’ Corner to Kokoda follows the original direction that the Australians walked to engage the Japanese near Awala north of Kokoda and our advance back over the Track
+Owers’ Corner to Kokoda follows the original direction that the Australians walked to engage the Japanese near Awala north of Kokoda and our advance back over the Track.

 The facilities on Kokoda are very basic at best.